stonepros/stone/doc/rbd/libvirt.rst

 =================================
- Using libvirt with Ceph RBD
+ Using libvirt with Stone RBD
 =================================

-.. index:: Ceph Block Device; livirt
+.. index:: Stone Block Device; livirt

 The ``libvirt`` library creates a virtual machine abstraction layer between hypervisor interfaces and the software applications that use them.
 With